 Have you gotten “the call” from your child’s school?
-Janet Lehman, MSW talks frankly about how she and her husband James dealt with it when their son had trouble at school.
+Janet Lehman, MSW talks frankly about how she and her husband James handled things when their son had trouble at school.

-I was upset at the school, the teacher and the administrators.
-My husband, James, intervened at that point and said, “It isn’t about you.
+I was upset at the school, the teacher, and the administrators.
+My husband, James, seemed to be taking it better.
+He finally said to me, “Look, it isn’t about you.
 It’s about our son and his odds of succeeding.”

 This brings me to my first tip for parents when their child is having trouble at school:

-Tip #1: It’s not about you.
-It’s about your child, and what is best for him.
+It’s not about you—it’s about your child and what is best for him.
 As much as you can, put personal feelings aside and focus on your child.

 We went to the meeting and presented ourselves as wanting to work with the school instead of against the school.
-We weren’t blaming the school; we were trying to be realistic about our son—both his behavior and his needs.
+We weren’t blaming the school.
+Rather, we were trying to be realistic about our son—both his behavior and his needs.

 This brings me to my second tip:

-I think one of the key things our son realized was that his teacher and his parents were going to hold him responsible for his own work.
-He couldn’t get out of it, because everyone had joined together to make sure he succeeded and got through the year.
-We also attended an evaluation meeting for him where testing was recommended.
-He had some tests done and it was discovered that he had a mild learning disability.
-As a result, the teachers arranged for some accommodations so he could do certain things differently.
-So again, the school was taking some responsibility to help him, but even more importantly, our son was gradually taking responsibility for his learning.
+I think one of the key things our son realized was that his teacher and his parents were going to hold him responsible for his work.
+He couldn’t get out of it because everyone had joined together to make sure he succeeded and got through the year.

-Also, I believe it’s important to recognize that teachers have a really hard job.
-They generally respect parents who are aiding them by helping their child learn.
-The fact that James and I would take the time to write notes to the teacher and sit with our son and do homework was time well spent, from the teacher’s point of view.
+The fact that James and I would take the time to write notes to the teacher and sit with our son and do homework was time well spent from the teacher’s point of view.
 That’s an investment, and teachers respect parental investments in their child’s learning.

 Teachers also want to feel support from parents for what happens in the classroom.
 I’ve seen parents immediately take their child’s side and not take the time to get the full picture from the school staff or teachers.
 I believe it’s important to see the full picture.
 You may not like it when you get it, but at least you’ve taken the time to get the other side of the story.

-I believe that one of the keys to helping your child succeed in school is really a lot more parental involvement in general.
-They may never realize how helpful some of the school folks have been.
-They may never appreciate the fact that you’ve sat there every night and helped them do their homework.
+I believe that one of the keys to helping your child succeed in school is to have a lot more parental involvement.
+Your child may never realize how helpful some of the school folks have been.
+And your child may never appreciate the fact that you’ve sat there every night and helped them do their homework.
 But if you can see their success, you know you’ve done the right thing.